-For a day’s stay in KL where you mostly ate local food, travelled by local transport and didn’t spend much on anything else, you should spend about RM60 – 120.
+For a day’s stay in KL where you mostly eat local food, travel by local transport and don’t spend much on anything else, you’ll probably spend about RM60 – 120.

 But if you plan to visit a lot of attractions, dine at nice restaurants and drink a lot, be prepared to pay about RM 200 or more.